USS Romeo: Fort Hindman

 Romeo was commissioned on December 11, 1862, and was placed under the command of Acting Ensign Robert B. Smith.
-She soon (Note: The Dictionary of American Naval Fighting Ships (DANFS) states that Romeo left for Helena on December 12, while the historian Ed Bearss states that Romeo was part of the group of warhips that accompanied David Dixon Porter downriver from Cairo beginning on December 14.) moved downriver to Helena, Arkansas, in order to join the Mississippi River Squadron.
-On December 21, she left Helena, and then moved up the Yazoo River as part of group of warships led by Lieutenant Commander William Gwin.
+She soon (Note: The Dictionary of American Naval Fighting Ships (DANFS) states that Romeo left for Helena on December 12, but the historian Ed Bearss contends that Romeo was part of the group of warships that accompanied David Dixon Porter downriver from Cairo beginning on December 14.) moved downriver to Helena, Arkansas, to join the Mississippi River Squadron.
+On December 21, she left Helena, and then moved up the Yazoo River as part of a group of warships led by Lieutenant Commander William Gwin.
 This was in support of a Union Army attempt to capture Confederate-held Vicksburg, Mississippi.
 From December 23 until December 26, Romeo cleared naval mines from the Yazoo River.
-On December 29, 1862, Romeo joined the tinclad USS Marmora in moving up the Old River to shell Confederate positions near Vicksburg.
+On December 29, 1862, Romeo joined the tinclad USS Marmora in moving up Old River (Note: Old River was a lake formed when the Mississippi River changed course; it was connected to the Yazoo River.) to shell Confederate positions near Vicksburg.
 The Union Army's campaign failed, leading to the vessels up the Yazoo River, including Romeo, being withdrawn to the mouth of the river on January 2.
 On January 4, almost all of the Union vessels that had been supporting the Yazoo River expedition moved upriver, as part of Union operations against Confederate Fort Hindman in Arkansas.
 For this campaign, Romeo was assigned to a naval force commanded by Lieutenant Commander Watson Smith.

-After moving to the mouth of the White River, the Union flotilla, accompanied by troop transports, ascended the White, and then took a cutoff that led into the Arkansas River.
+After moving to the mouth of the White River, the Union flotilla, accompanied by troop transports, steamed up the White, and then took a cutoff into the Arkansas River.
 On January 9, army forces began to land for operations against the fort.
 Following fighting on January 10, the fort fell to an assault on January 11.
 Some of the Union vessels provided supporting fire during the operations.
 January 12 saw the ironclads USS Baron de Kalb and USS Cincinnati move up the White River, in conjunction with an army movement towards St. Charles, Arkansas.
 Romeo was sent upriver after the two ironclads, bearing supplies.
 When St. Charles was reached, it was found that the Confederates had abandoned it, taking two cannons with them on a transport vessel.
-Baron de Kalb, Romeo, a loaded troop transport, and the tinclad USS Forest Rose, continued upriver in pursuit of the transport.
-The expedition reached DeValls Bluff on January 17, where they captured two cannon, 200 small arms, and some prisoners.
-These were the same two cannon that the Confederates had taken upriver from St. Charles.
-The next day, Des Arc was reached, where prisoners, ammunition, and corn were taken.
+Baron de Kalb and Romeo continued upriver with a loaded troop transport and the tinclad USS Forest Rose in pursuit of the Confederate transport.
+The expedition reached DeValls Bluff on January 17, where it captured two cannons, 200 small arms, and some prisoners.
+These were the same two cannons that the Confederates had taken upriver from St. Charles.
+Forest Rose, Romeo, and a troop transport continued to Des Arc the next day, where they took prisoners and captured corn and ammunition.
 Having determined that flooding would make an overland advance on Little Rock infeasible, the Union force then turned back downriver, destroying much of St. Charles on the way.